 2013 is the last year of the seventh generation, with the PlayStation 4 and Xbox One releasing during the holiday season.
 With that, we got the final games of that generation, attempting to push those consoles to their limits.
 More than those swan songs, 2013 had breakout indie hits, reboots of big franchises, and, in one series, what the developers hoped wouldn't be their last game (it wasn't).
 No generation eight launch titles made the list, however, but the next few years show the current generation eventually got into a good groove.
+Let's take a look at the 15 best games of 2013!

 Keep an eye out here for every year's list of the past decade, including an overall best 100 games of the 2010s.